Move over Kim Kardashian; the new wave of influencer marketing is here.

 As my influencer campaign drives more traffic to my Facebook page, how does my audience react and engage with my current and past posts?

 What are their interests and demographics and how does this relate to my brand?

 How many are retained after three months, three months or even a year?

-To evaluate it on Facebook, use page insights or to check the geographic location, how they are engaging on your website and engagement trends.
+To evaluate it on Facebook, use page insights or ad audience insights to check the geographic location, how they are engaging on your website and engagement trends.